• Skip to primary navigation

 Notes

-• Removing the lid of the can is very important for this recipe.
+• Removing the lid is a vital step for this process.
 If you choose to leave the lid on the can, entirely different safety precautions need to be taken.

 • Use oven mitts to remove the can from the Instant Pot (or allow it to cool down first).
 The can will be very hot.